Kingfishers are special birds that live near water. They have bright feathers and long beaks. These birds are very good at catching fish.

 They sit on branches and watch the water.
 When they see a fish, they dive in fast to catch it.
 Kingfishers are small but they are quick and smart.

-Spiritual Meaning of Kingfisher
+- 3 Meaning and Messages of Kingfisher

 Overview of Kingfisher Symbolism